Self Management Tips

 If you have difficulty remembering to take medication:

-• Make it part of a daily routine such as taking them at meal times
+• Try to make it part of your daily routine like taking your medications at meal times or when cleaning your teeth.

-• Use a chart or calendar and tick when the dose is taken
+• Use a chart or calendar and tick when you have taken your medications.

 If your seizures are not responding to a medication or you are experiencing unwanted side effects, speak to your doctor about a review.